 How vaccines keep you healthy

 When it comes to staying well, vaccines are critical.
-Getting vaccinated helps protect you and your loved ones from illnesses like the flu and measles.
+Getting vaccinated helps protect you and your loved ones from illnesses like the flu, measles and COVID-19.
 However, it’s normal to have questions.

-There has been a pervasive mistrust of vaccines that has been unfortunately propagated because the general public outlived the horrors of diseases like polio that their grandparents once lived in.
+There has been a pervasive mistrust of vaccines that has, in part, propagated because the general public has never known the horrors of diseases like polio that their grandparents once lived with.
+We now get vaccinated for a multitude of diseases at such a young age that we forget the importance of follow-up shots.

 For children and teens, staying up to date on vaccines is a significant part of wellness exams.
-What is interesting about children is that they have continuously changing immune systems, so because they continue to grow, their immunizations have to keep up with them.
+What is interesting about children is that they have continuously changing immune systems.
+Because they continue to grow, their immunizations have to keep up with them.
 This is where the importance of booster shots comes into play.

 Understanding the measles vaccine

-In children, the first MMR (measles-mumps-rubellaaccine) vaccine dose is administered at 12-15 months and the second at 4-6 years.
+In children, the first MMR (measles-mumps-rubella) vaccine dose is administered at 12 to 15 months and the second at 4 to 6 years.

-Because measles remains endemic in much of the world, the MMR vaccine is also recommended for children as young as six months of age when they are traveling abroad.
+Because measles remains endemic in much of the world, the MMR vaccine is also recommended for children as young as 6 months of age when they are traveling abroad, as well as:

 - Children older than 12 months of age who are traveling internationally should receive two doses of MMR, separated by at least 28 days.